 Our purpose is to glorify God by encouraging and assisting those parents who have chosen to educate their children at home.
 This group has been in existence since 1991.
-KACHEA membership includes approximately 200 families, who are members of various church denominations.
-While participants are not required to be Christian, those in leadership must agree and adhere to KACHEA’s statement of faith (see attached).
-The KACHEA Board must review/approve all individual team/event original policies/guidelines and subsequent revisions, as well as, all persons proposed for leadership roles.
-The individual advisory boards are responsible for organizing and leading in all activities and serve at the pleasure of the KACHEA Board.
+KACHEA membership includes approximately 150 families, who are members of various church denominations.
+While participants are not required to be Christian, however, those in leadership must be Christian and agree and adhere to KACHEA’s statement of faith and code of conduct (both included below).

-1. All leaders/advisory board members/coaches/treasurers must sign a statement of faith and list any crimes of which they have been convicted or pled guilty and any current legal issues that are in process at the time they are being considered for leadership.
+1. All leaders, advisory board members, coaches, treasurers must sign a statement of faith and code of conduct.
+Furthermore, they must disclose any crimes of which they have been convicted or pled guilty and any current legal issues that are in process at the time they are being considered for leadership.

 3. Recognizing the KACHEA Board would ultimately be responsible for the resolution of any legal issues, the individual advisory boards facing any situation involving legal, liability, or moral issues must communicate these situations to a board member as soon as possible.

 4. KACHEA requires that at least two adults be present at all KACHEA events where students are present without their parents, and additionally, requires a female adult be present at all girls sports team events.

 5. All athletic directors, coaches, and parent helpers must complete the online concussion training course at Nfhslearn.com and agree to comply as closely as possible with the course guidelines.

 1. Create and maintain a written code of conduct and participant guideline or handbook that outlines policies and procedures for all expectations of participants, including but not limited to, outlining disciplinary action.